Orest Kindrachuk: Amateur

+Professional

 Kindrachuk was not drafted and instead joined the San Diego Gulls after signing as a free agent by the Philadelphia Flyers in July 1971.
 He made his NHL debut in the 1972–73 season, and joined the Flyers full-time in the 1973–74 season.

 Kindrachuk became an important part of the Flyers team as he helped them to win Stanley Cups as a rookie in 1974 as well as 1975.
 "Little O" Kindrachuk spent much of his time in Philadelphia centering Dave "The Hammer" Schultz and Don "Big Bird" Saleski on the team's third line.
 He played for the Flyers for six seasons.

 Kindrachuk was traded to the Pittsburgh Penguins prior to the 1978–79 NHL season, where he played for three seasons as the team's captain.
 He signed with the Washington Capitals in 1981, but played only four games before he was forced to retire due to injuries.

+Personal life

-After hockey, Kindrachuk went into the insurance and packaging industry in the Philadelphia area.
-In August 2012, he became a U.S. citizen.
+Kindrachuk and his wife Lynn have two sons together.
+Following his retirement, Kindrachuk went into the insurance and packaging industry in the Philadelphia area.
+He also became a U.S. citizen.
+In 1999, Kindrachuk was inducted into the Saskatoon Sports Hall of Fame.